lin-at/mt_partition/README.md

 # mt_partition
-individual scripts to partition mitochondrial genomes
+individual scripts to partition mitochondrial genomes.

+You need installed on your system: python, bedtools

 If you have a reference mitogenome (with annotations), then you just need to align all of the other mitogenomes to the reference.
 Then you can use bedtools to extract all of the genes (http://bedtools.readthedocs.io/en/latest/).